pssc/ha-addon-lms/lms/README.md

 * tmpfs options (planned)
 * *Most certainly* doesn't mine bitcoin on your home automation server.
 Definitely no.

-See the [readme on GitHub](https://github.com/pssc/ha-addon-lms) for all the details, or just install the add-on and open the Web UI.
+See the [Docs on GitHub](https://github.com/pssc/ha-addon-lms/tree/master/lms/DOCS.md) for all the details, or just install the add-on and open the Web UI.

 [maintenance-shield]: https://img.shields.io/maintenance/yes/2021.svg
 [project-stage-shield]: https://img.shields.io/badge/project%20stage-beta-yellow.svg